TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 sudo docker-compose up -d
 ```

-You will notice that all the images will be downloaded, and after that the containers will be started.
+You will notice that all the images will be downloaded, after that the containers will be started.
 If you get a error then look at the error what it says and try to fix it.
 If you still got issues then put your used docker-compose.yml on [0bin](https://0bin.net/){:target="_blank" rel="noopener noreferrer"} and join the guides-discord [here](https://trash-guides.info/discord){:target="_blank" rel="noopener noreferrer"} and provide the pastebin link with the error, have patience because of timezone differences.

 ------